rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 <h2 id="q6">How to become a Coaching Company</h2>

-First, register yourself and your coaches here: <a href="http://teams.railsgirlssummerofcode.org">teams.railsgirlssummerofcode.org</a>

-A good starting point is to reach out to your local
-<a href="http://railsgirls.com/">Rails Girls chapter</a> and to development
-communities such as your local Ruby groups.
+* First, look for a team in your city; this might require reaching out to your local <a href="http://railsgirls.com/">Rails Girls chapter</a> and to development communities such as your local Ruby groups to let them know that you're willing to host a team.

-Also send an email to the
-<a href="https://groups.google.com/forum/#!forum/rails-girls-summer-of-code-community">Rails Girls Summer of Code community mailing list</a>,
-offering your space and coaches.
-Additionally you can spread the word by mentioning us on Twitter (<a href="http://www.twitter.com/railsgirlsoc">@RailsGirlsSoC</a>); we'll retweet and help you connect to students.
+* Also send an email to the <a href="https://groups.google.com/forum/#!forum/rails-girls-summer-of-code-community">Rails Girls Summer of Code community mailing list</a>, offering your space and coaches.
+You can spread the word by mentioning us on Twitter (<a href="http://www.twitter.com/railsgirlsoc">@RailsGirlsSoC</a>); we'll retweet and help you connect to students.
+* Register yourself and your coaches here: <a href="http://teams.railsgirlssummerofcode.org">teams.railsgirlssummerofcode.org</a> so that students applying can find you if need be.

 <h2 id="q7">I have more questions!</h2>